MikeCheel/govt-research-docs/ai-todos.md

 **Note**: Task 12 (organizing MD files) has been successfully completed.
 All .md files have been moved to the ai-research folder as requested.

+**IMPORTANT NOTE FOR AI**: All research documents have been moved to the ai-research folder.
+For any future research work, document creation, updates, or references related to constitutional violations research (Tasks 8-11 and any future research tasks), work from and save documents to the ai-research folder.
+This is the designated location for all research materials.

 ## Archived Tasks

 ### TASK 1: Presidential Constitutional Violations Research and Documentation